MarcoReidelbach/MaRDMO-Plugin/README.md

 This repository contains the MaRDMO Plugin for the [Research Datamanagement Organizer](https://rdmorganiser.github.io/) (RDMO) developed within the [Mathematical Research Data Initiative](https://www.mardi4nfdi.de/about/mission) (MaRDI).
 The plugin allows a standardized documentation of interdisciplinary workflows, where the connection to experiments or computational approaches, like simulations, is possible and desired.
 Documented workflows can be stored locally (depreciated) or shared with other scientists on the [MaRDI Portal](https://portal.mardi4nfdi.de/wiki/Portal).
 In the latter case a Wiki Page is created for the documented workflow and integral aspects of the workflow are integrated into the MaRDI Knowledge Graph.
 Integration into the MaRDI Knowledge Graph allows specific workflow queries which are also possible through the MaRDMO Plugin.

 To document the underlying mathematical model(s) MaRDMO relies on the [MathModDB](https://portal.mardi4nfdi.de/wiki/MathModDB) ontology developed within Task Area 4 of MaRDI.
 Existing model documentations are retrieved from the MathModDB Knowledge Graph.
 Export into the MathModDB KG is possible upon authentification.
 If credentials are missing, it is possible to export the documented model into a standardized model documentation template and share it with the MaRDI TA4 Team for integration.

-Currently it is not possible to export a workflow documentation and a model documentation at the same time to the respective KGs.
-This will be added in the next update, until then document the model, export it to the MathModDB KG and select it in the Workflow documentation.

 ## MaRDMO Plugin Installation